stAItuned/content-manager/articles/from-zero-to-hero/From zero to hero.md

 published: true
 ---

-# From zero to hero: a brief study plan for mastering Deep Learning and Machine Learning from scratch!

 Deep learning and machine learning are powerful tools that are changing the way we interact with technology; today almost every tech product has, at least, a minimal part behind it that comprises artificial intelligence.
 Just to provide some examples of deep learning and machine learning techniques, they are used in a wide range of applications, from self-driving cars and speech recognition to natural language processing and computer vision.
 However, to be able to work with these technologies, it is important to have a solid understanding of the underlying concepts, techniques, and mathematics.
 In this article, I will (try to) provide a comprehensive study plan for mastering deep learning and machine learning from scratch.